fredgan/WordFrequency/README.md

 WordFrequency is a library for word frequency statistics.

-It support for both Chinese and English.
+It supports both for Chinese and English.

 ## Requirements

 ### Build Requirements
 - yanyiwu/gojieba (for decomposition of words)

 ## Usage